Davis Phinney Foundation: Research

 The Davis Phinney Foundation funds research that explores a range of factors that affect quality of life.
 Its primary interest is in funding research related to exercise; however, it has also funded research in depression, telemedicine, deep brain stimulation and speech.
 The tendency is to fund smaller, innovative studies that lead to proof of concept and greater funding from larger institutions, such as the National Institute of Health and the Michael J. Fox Foundation.

 Fundraising activities

-The Foundation's grassroots fundraising initiative, Team DPF, raises funds and awareness for Parkinson's disease.
+The Foundation's grassroots fundraising initiative raises funds and awareness for Parkinson's disease.
 Team DPF members turn all types of events and activities, from bike rides and runs, to mountain climbs, to sales of original works of art into fundraisers benefiting the Foundation.
 The Davis Phinney Foundation also has a Pay It Forward initiative tied to The Victory Summit symposia, wherein attendees of the free events are asked to donate in order to fund future events.
 Fully 81% of the Foundation's revenue is devoted to funding program services.